How Long Does it Take to Become a Non Profit

 Failure to adhere to the IRS requirements may result in delays of up to several months.
 One such requirement is that the applicant's article of incorporation must contain specific provisions and languages such as a dissolution clause and a purpose clause.

-If you need help with determining how long it takes to become a non profit, you can post your legal need on the UpCounsel marketplace.
+If you need help with determining how long it takes to become a non-profit, you can post your legal need on the UpCounsel marketplace.
 UpCounsel accepts only the top 5 percent of attorneys/lawyers on its site.
-Attorneys on UpCounsel come from prestigious law schools like Yale Law and Harvard Law and usually have 14 years of legal experience, including work on behalf of or with companies like Twilio, Stripe, and Google.
+Attorneys on UpCounsel come from prestigious law schools like Yale Law and Harvard Law and usually have 14 years of legal experience, including work on behalf of or with companies like Airbnb, Menlo Ventures, and Google.